 }

-Next, add a Text module and set the text element according to element selector on your CSS snippet.
+Once done creating the CSS gradient, the next step is to implement it to a text on Divi Builder.
+Start by adding a Text module and set the text element according to element selector on your CSS snippet.

 Add a Code module and place your snippet to the code editor.
 Since you want to add CSS snippet, make sure to place your snippet between the <style></style>